Vocational Assessment and Guidance from Healthywork Ltd

 2. A Standard Career Assessment (2-3 hour appointment face to face) which includes the information collected in a Transferable Skills Analysis above but also objective assessment and discussion regarding work skills, natural talents (aptitudes), interests and hobbies, motivational factors, practical realities of working, hopes and fears in relation to a return to work and the specific geographical job searching.
 Goals and recommendations for future action are also included.
 This assessment can be conducted by a Vocational Rehabilitation Professional or an Occupational Psychologist.

-3. An Expanded/Full Career Assessment (4-5 hours appointment face to face) which covers all of the above including a review of symptoms and current abilities, review of past job history achievements, identification of transferable skills, but also can include cognitive assessment of aptitude and personality & style questionnaires.
+3. An Expanded/Full Career Assessment (4-5 hours appointment face to face) which covers all of the above, including a review of symptoms and current abilities, review of past job history achievements, and identification of transferable skills, but also can include cognitive assessment of aptitude and personality & style questionnaires.
 A review through discussion of current interests, values, hopes and fears in relation to alternative work potential.
 Discussion and identification of specific work areas and interests.
 Information on the selected jobs and plans for accessing more information and training options.
 Milestones to be achieved which are identified in preparation for these alternatives.
 This assessment can be conducted by a Vocational Rehabilitation Professional or an Occupational Psychologist.

 What are the Benefits of having this assessment?